Posted • Last updated

 As we celebrate our 10th anniversary throughout 2020, we’ll look back at engagement opportunities over the years to understand how patient engagement has impacted BC’s health care.
-In this post, our engagement leader Carol Stathers recalls a project with nursing students to evaluate the health care partners’ perspective through our Closing the Loop Process.
+In this post, our engagement leader Carol Stathers highlights a project with nursing students to evaluate the health care and patient partners’ perspectives through our Closing the Loop Process.

 In fall 2019, I worked with a group of four University of Victoria fourth-year nursing students on a project about the benefits of engaging patient partners in health care improvement.
-It consisted of evaluating responses to a Closing the Loop Form we ask health care partners to fill out at the end of engagements and the results were exciting, as the students were able to understand the importance of engaging patients in their work and we received helpful feedback about our processes.
+It consisted of evaluating responses to a Closing the Loop Form we ask health care partners to fill out at the end of engagements and the results were exciting.
+The students were able to understand the importance of engaging patients and how they influence health care improvements.

 Understanding and evaluating the Closing the Loop Process